MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The principle of this strategy is to cumulate the drawing regions.
 The refresh consists in sending these regions (a list of rectangles) that have been modified since the last flush (or a unique rectangle that encapsulates all the regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.

-The implicit and explicit regions have the same meaning: a dirty region to send to the display buffer.
+The implicit and explicit regions have the same meaning: a dirty region to send to the front buffer.

 Behavior
 --------